TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 Otherwise, replace  :file:`public` with the path to your web root.

 ..  note::
-    If you find a directory called :file:`_assets` in this directory you are either running :ref:`composer-installer-v4` or
+    If you find a directory called :file:`_assets/` in this directory, you are running either :ref:`composer-installer-v4` or
     :ref:`TYPO3 v12 <t3coreapi12:directory-structure>` and above.

 .. _directory-public-fileadmin: